Tom Yum Goong

 Tip:

 -There is a very similar dish which is a Tom Kha Hed AKA Mushroom in Coconut Soup.
-It has much milder and creamier taste.
+It has a much milder and creamier taste.
 Perfect for a beginner who would like to give Thai food a go.